klees/ILIAS/docs/documentation/input-processing.md

 ### A Pattern to Make Developers Remember

-As already outlined in the [Evaluation section](#evaluation) of this paper, there is pattern that allows us to make developers remember to check constraints and apply transformations when retrieving a value supplied by a user.
+As already outlined in the [Evaluation section](#evaluation) of this paper, there is a pattern that allows us to make developers remember to check constraints and apply transformations when retrieving a value supplied by a user.
 Instead of simply handing the value to the developer and trust that she won't forget to check it, we instead only hand out the value transformed according to some `Transformation`